 Information about publication charges can be found here.

 National open access deal in FranceMore information here

 In accordance with the principles informing the Committee on Publication Ethics’ working group, EDP Sciences is committed to supporting and respecting the rights and identities of authors, in particular to support author name changes to ensure anonymity for transgender and other authors with a need for privacy.
 We therefore support two routes to changing an author name on published papers.

 - 1. For authors requiring anonymity

 On request from the author, we will update author names directly on their published papers and re-publish them on our platform with no correction notice.
 We will then make arrangements to update the article metadata in indexation databases.
 We will not notify co-authors, and make no requirement for proof or supporting documentation.

 - 2. For authors not requiring anonymity

 It is of course the authors choice if they do or do not require a formal correction.
-For those authors without need for anonymity, our historic policy will remain in place whereby after agreement with the author, we will contact the co-authors to inform them of the change and when the author’s name is changed, a correction note is published.
+For those authors without need for anonymity, our historic policy will remain in place whereby a correction note will be published.
+It is the responsibility of the requesting author to contact the co-authors to inform them of the change.

 - Changes also covered by this policy include pronouns, author photographs and email addresses.